yobasystems/alpine-xen-orchestra/README.md

 Eventually you might be able to make the image smaller and so.
 Feel free to clone, PR or merge the changes upstream (to other repos).

+# Run it!

+## To forward all external traffic from port 18080 to the container’s port 80
+docker run -p 0.0.0.0:18080:80 jpoa/docker-xo

+You can obviously start the container with other options, this is just the quick startup.

 [1]:	https://github.com/sammcj/docker-xen-orchestra "sammck"